dukelec/duke-blog/articles/my-private-infinity-pool/body.md

 Disadvantages:
  - Deep enough for breaststroke, barely enough for freestyle, next time I will buy a deeper one.

-Size of pool I bought:
+Size of pool I bought (I am 1.83m (6.0ft) tall and I live on the 4th floor):

 <img src="sub/size.jpg" style="max-width:100%">